open-telemetry/opentelemetry-js/packages/opentelemetry-exporter-jaeger/README.md

 [![NPM Published Version][npm-img]][npm-url]
 [![Apache License][license-image]][license-image]

-**NOTE: Support for `@opentelemetry/exporter-jaeger` will end July 2023, please use any of the following packages instead:**
+**NOTE: Support for `@opentelemetry/exporter-jaeger` will end March 2024, please use any of the following packages instead:**

 - `@opentelemetry/exporter-trace-otlp-proto`
 - `@opentelemetry/exporter-trace-otlp-grpc`